 Americans don’t switch insurance as they should.
 Survey data from 2015 suggests that drivers on average stay with the same company for 12 years This means they could be missing out on the savings that come from shopping around.

-So, if you’re left wondering why your insurance went up, or just feel like you could be getting a better deal elsewhere, here’s how you can make a clean break.
+So, if you’re left wondering why your insurance went up, or just feel like you could be getting a better deal elsewhere, here are a few things to keep in mind so you can make a clean break and switch car insurance companies successfully.

 Generally, the way to switch car insurance companies is to buy your new policy first, and then send written notice to the company you will be parting ways with.